fncbook/fnc/chapter5/splines.md

 **2. Continuity of $S'(x)$ at interior nodes.**

 We do not know what the slope of the interpolant should be at the nodes, but we do want the same slope whether a node is approached from the left or the right.
-Thus we obtain constraints at the nodes that sit between two neighboring piecewise definitions, so that $S_1'(t_1)=S_2'(t_1)$, and so on.
+Thus, we obtain constraints at the nodes that sit between two neighboring piecewise definitions, so that $S_1'(t_1)=S_2'(t_1)$, and so on.
 Altogether these are

 ```{math}
 :label: spline1